Unit 9: Project Specification

 You want a model simple enough to test these hypotheses against each mooring’s data.
 The 1D column below — coupled to a 2D shallow-water driver — is that model.
 The capstone solves it three times, once per site, with each site giving a qualitatively different fingerprint of the same event.

 So the recovered \hat\tau(t) doesn’t by itself answer “which hypothesis dominated”.
-The mechanism-discrimination step is the partition deliverable in §9.9.5 / §9.10.5: run the calibrated forward model with \hat\tau, decompose the cooling at a diagnostic depth (default: z = -30\,\text{m}, near the thermocline) into the three terms
+The mechanism-discrimination step is the partition deliverable of Task B (§9.10): run the calibrated forward model with \hat\tau, then decompose the cooling at each site’s diagnostic depth (near its local thermocline) into the three terms

 \underbrace{\Delta T_{\text{adv}}(t)}_{\int -w\,\partial_z T\, dt} \;+\; \underbrace{\Delta T_{\text{mix}}(t)}_{\int \partial_z(\kappa\,\partial_z T)\, dt} \;+\; \underbrace{\Delta T_{\text{flux}}(t)}_{\int \mathcal{S} + \text{surface BC}\, dt} \;=\; \Delta T_{\text{total}}(t),